-level - One of the syslog severity levels listed in the table on page 106.
+level - One of the syslog severity levels listed in Table 18 on page 105.
 Messages sent include the selected level through level 0.

 Disabled Level 7

 - Using this command with a specified level enables remote logging and sets the minimum severity level to be saved. - Using this command without a specified level also enables remote logging, but restores the minimum severity level to the default.